Tenaska is constructing a clean-burning natural gas-fueled electric generating station with a stated capacity of 925 megawatts (MW) of electricity.

 The project site is south of Interstate 70 between exits 49 and 51 in South Huntingdon Township, Westmoreland County, Pennsylvania.

-Construction started in 2016; commercial operation targeted for 2018.
+Construction started in 2016; commercial operation targeted for late 2018.

 Use of Water Resources